monument/site/watcher-database/README.md

 **database-watcher** watches “/photos”.

-When something is added or changed, it updates the “database”
+When something is added or changed, it updates the “database”.

 - write to the individual metadata files for each modified file in “/metadata”
 - recreate the master metadata file from the individual files
 - records changes into its log